 Family Lives Matter supports lone parents and parents of children with SEN across all areas of Essex.
 The services available are individual support by phone or MS Teams and online parenting groups via MS Teams.
 Family Lives Matter is funded under the Covid 19 Wellbeing project and works partnership with Essex County Council.
 Details on their facebook page and website familylives.org.uk

-Get Help With Tech Schools, trusts and local authorities (ordering for maintained schools) in England can request mobile data increases for disadvantaged children and young people in years 3 to 11 who are not able to attend school due to national lockdown restrictions.
+Get Help With Tech Schools, trusts and local authorities (ordering for maintained schools) in England have until June 30 to request mobile data increases for disadvantaged children and young people in years 3 to 11 who are not able to attend school due to national lockdown restrictions.
 They must meet all 3 of these criteria:

 The Gifted Organisation runs a Gifted@Crafting course to help young women (11-18) learn new skills that will improve their wellbeing and self-esteem by taking on new challenges.
 Taking place over nine sessions, this free online course will take participants through T-shirt making, cozy cushions, embroidery, puppet making, plaiting, and crochet goals.
 Sign up here.